yuri-panchul/tt08-adder-with-flow-control/docs/info.md

-The design is an answer to an RTL job interview question described by Yuri Panchul in an [article](https://habr.com/en/articles/706484/) (in Russian) on a Habr website.
+The design is an answer to an RTL job interview question described by Yuri Panchul in an [article](https://habr.com/en/articles/706484/) (in Russian) on Habr website.
 The design is used as a part of [systemverilog-homework](https://github.com/yuri-panchul/systemverilog-homework) and [basics-graphics-music](https://github.com/yuri-panchul/basics-graphics-music)